vincentchov/lansweeper_flask/README.md

-# Lansweeper Ticket Reports
+# Lansweeper-Flask
-This project uses Kenneth Reitz's [Records](https://github.com/kennethreitz/records) library in addition to PyODBC to connect to the lansweeperdb MS-SQL Server database.
+This project uses Kenneth Reitz's [Records](https://github.com/kennethreitz/records) library in addition to PyODBC to connect to the lansweeperdb Microsoft SQL Server database.
 Records makes it easier to export results of SQL queries and make it easier to explore the database to learn its schema.
+It uses ```docopt``` to handle argument parsing so you can use it as a command-line application, or launch a Flask web interface.

 ## Setup from source code
 1. Install [Python 3.x](https://www.python.org/downloads/) with pip.